gokulgk-9402/MusicLights/README.md

 #### October 3, 2022
 Today, I tried creating newer patterns.
 Tried making letters, but it was quite difficult.
 But I have written a program to turn on LED's one by one, so I know which numbered LED is needed for which pattern/letter I am planning to use.
 This can be improved in the future with an on/off argument.
 And I have written a code for a hexagonal pattern which can be used in the future for another way to visualize the sound.

+#### October 5, 2022
+Got the USB mic for Raspberry Pi, so now I don't need to use socket programming to send decibel values to pi, instead record decibel values using that itself and control the lights.
+Also now I can use [pm2](https://pm2.keymetrics.io/) to make my code run indefinitely and run it automatically on startup of the pi.
+The codes inside the folder `mic-to-pi` are for that direct use of mic with pi.